 As outlined below in more detail, Natural Fruit has filed two cases against Andy Hall under criminal defamation provisions in Thailand's Criminal Code as well as two civil defamation cases.
 One of the criminal defamation cases also includes allegations under the Computer Crimes Act.
-The cases are widely considered internationally as an example of judicial harassment by companies and governments and an attempt to silence a human rights defender.
+These high-profile cases are now widely considered internationally as a regretful example of judicial harassment by companies and governments across the world in an attempt to silence human rights defenders.